 - An accountant – get recommendations for a good, technology-enabled accountant.
 They are cheaper than traditional accountants and vastly more affordable.

-- An accounting system (we use Xero and we love it) to raise invoices, track your spending and produce your accounts.
+- An accounting system (we use Xero and we love it) to raise invoices, track your spending and produce your accounts (also, check out our 16 best accounting videos).

 - Amazing discipline – you need to record every expense into your accounting software and it’s ideal to do this in real time (we use Receipt Bank to save us lots of time).